 Departments request that funds be transferred to another area for a variety of reasons.
 Please review the following situation descriptions to determine the proper method to use.

-If a transaction has already occurred and was charged to the incorrect account or needs to be allocated to various accounts, please send an e-mail to the financial/budget analyst assigned to your cost center and provide the following information:
+If a transaction has already occurred and was charged to the incorrect account or needs to be allocated to various accounts, please send an email or memo to the budget analyst assigned to your cost center and provide the following information:

 The correction will be made to the actual transaction in the General Ledger.

-If the purchase has already occurred, the department that wants to pay for part of a cost already charged to another department can send an e-mail to the financial/budget analyst assigned to their cost center and follow the same procedures under "Correction of an Error".
+If the purchase has already occurred, the department that wants to pay for part of a cost already charged to another department can send an email or memo to the budget analyst assigned to their cost center and follow the same procedures under "Correction of an Error".

 Sometimes a department/unit (such as a college) wants to financially support an expenditure of another department.
 Also, some units (such as a college travel budget) hold budget centrally and distribute it throughout the year as needed by other departments.
 Both of these can be accomplished through a budget transfer.
 Sometimes a new program is established during a fiscal year or a change in estimated revenues occurs, both of which require a budget amendment.
 Please contact the Director of Accounting & Budgeting for new program budgets or changes in budgeted revenues.